Serving the 72 oz Steak.

 Amarillo, Texas

-No matter how you cut it, 72 ounces is 4 1/2 pounds.
+No matter how you slice it, 72 ounces is four-and-a-half pounds.
 That's a lot of meat.
-In an upscale steakhouse chain, that 4 1/2 pounds would cost you around $200.

-At The Big Texan, in Amarillo, TX, it's free.
+At the Big Texan Steak Ranch in Amarillo, it's free.
 If you can eat it in an hour.
 While everyone else in the restaurant watches.

 Big Texan.